 I absolutely loved the way the grief was portrayed and how it was very raw and accurate, and he really showed all the mixed emotions that Griffin felt and there were times were Griffin made bad decisions but things like this are natural when people are grieving.
 We also saw how one oftentimes feels guilt in such situations and while it is something that is talked about a lot I still thinks it’s important.

 One thing that I’ve seen some reviewers say is the fact that the OCD wasn’t developed enough and it didn’t as though griffin “actually had OCD” which is kind of gross considering the fact that Adam Silvera has OCD himself and Griffin is similar to himself.
-Just because the character doesn’t follow your idea of what the mental illness is like doesn’t mean it’s an accurate portrayal.
-I for one when the representation was very authentic and it was really well developed.
+Just because the character doesn’t follow your idea of what the mental illness is like doesn’t mean it’s an inaccurate portrayal.
+I for one felt that the representation was very authentic and it was really well developed.
 Silvera did an excellent job in terms of the mental illness representation.

 As with Silvera’s previous novel, he discussed the subject of sexuality with ease.
 I love how like basically all the characters were gay or bi which is just great. and it was also a very natural thing like “yo I’m gay” and it was kind of just not a big deal at all.I also thought it was so important how they talked about safe sex which is something I’ve never seen in a book featuring LGBT characters, it was really great.